mochi/mochikit/doc/rst/MochiKit/Text.rst

     returned function takes as many arguments as the format ``pattern`` requires.
 For more information see
     `Formatting Text`_.

+    A :mochiref:`FormatPatternError` will be thrown if the formatting pattern is recognized as invalid.

     *Availability*:
         Available in MochiKit 1.5+